Licensing Act 2003: Children and the act

+Aldi self-checkout in England with a label referring to the 2003 act stating "It is an offence for any person under 18 years to buy or attempt to buy alcohol or for any person of any age to buy or attempt to buy alcohol on behalf of a person under 18 years."

 The act made a few important changes to the current law regarding children and alcohol, although they were not publicised at the time.
 For instance, a rule allowing children under eighteen years of age to sell alcohol in supermarkets is extended to all licensees, as long as "the sale or supply has been specifically approved by that or another responsible person", thus making it legal for people under 18 to work in a bar.
 However, children working behind bars are monitored by other legislative acts such as the Children and Young Persons Act 1933.

 Someone under the age of eighteen attempting to purchase alcohol for the first time in English law is considered a criminal offence, and is punishable by a fine of up to £1,000 (or level 3 on the standard scale).

-Reaction
+Prior to the act, children aged 5 and over were legally able to drink alcohol in a beer garden but not in the bar as long as it had been bought by an adult.

+Effects and reactions

+Licensing hours

 The act has caused some controversy.
 Some British drinkers and many tourists are frustrated with the traditional closing time of 23:00, as opposed to the more liberal drinking regulations elsewhere in Europe and further afield, and believe extending drinking times will reduce "drinking against the clock", a precursor to binge drinking.
 Conversely, those against the legislation believe that binge drinking will increase, as drinkers will have more time to get drunk.
 One retired chief superintendent reflected that the act had “placed extraordinary demands on already stretched police resources”.